 Misinterpretation and misuse of p-values are threats to statistical integrity.
-However, questionable research practices such as p-hacking, sub-group analyses, flexible stopping rules, selective exclusion of outliers, selective reporting, and hypothesizing after results are known (HARKing) are much larger threats (Kerr, 1998; Rosenthal, 1979; Simmons et al., 2011, 2013; Sun et al., 2012).
-Furthermore, these questionable research practices have consistently negative consequences regardless of the method of inference.
+However, questionable research practices such as p-hacking, sub-group analyses, flexible stopping rules, selective exclusion of outliers, selective reporting, and hypothesizing after results are known are much larger threats.34-38 Furthermore, these questionable research practices have consistently negative consequences regardless of the method of inference.
 For instance, although the term "p-hacking" connotes the NHST, these questionable research practices pose an equal threat to confidence intervals because again confidence intervals and p-values are based on the same underlying mathematics.
 Similarly, switching to a fully Bayesian method of analysis is not an antidote for poor study design, small samples, and questionable research practices.
-As others have argued (Borg, Lohse, et al., 2020; Leek & Peng, 2015), p-values get a disproportionate amount of attention in popular discussions of research methodology.
+As others have argued, p-values get a disproportionate amount of attention in popular discussions of research methodology.
 I encourage the ISPJE to instead focus their attention on methods for improving data/code sharing, transparency, and replicability through tools like preregistration, results-blind review, registered reports, or even "data papers" whose primary function is to report a study and archive the data, without drawing inferences from limited samples.

-It is entirely valid to say that p-values are often mis-used and mis-interpreted, and "statistical significance" may not ultimately be the best term for applied researchers to use (Wasserstein et al., 2019).
-However, it is incorrect to present these human errors as inherent flaws in hypothesis testing.
-For instance, if someone mis-interprets p > 0.05 as evidence of "no difference", then I would argue the correct action is to teach them about equivalence tests and non-inferiority designs, not ban p-values.
+It is fair to say that p-values are often mis-used and mis-interpreted, and "statistical significance" may not ultimately be the best term for applied researchers to use.
+41 However, it is incorrect to present these human errors as inherent flaws in hypothesis testing.
+For instance, if someone mis-interprets p>0.05 as evidence of "no difference", then I would argue the correct action is to teach them about equivalence tests and non-inferiority designs, not ban p-values.
 Similarly, there are times when Bayesian inference is what authors are really interested in (e.g., what is the probability that the null is true, given the evidence?), and in those cases Bayesian inference can and should be used.
 However, Bayesian analysis is not a panacea and needs to be used thoughtfully like any statistical tool.
-So, although a simple heuristic of p < 0.05 may well be overused as "the" test in physical therapy research, frequentist hypothesis tests are still valid and useful tools for physical therapy researchers.
+So, although a simple heuristic of p<0.05 may well be overused as "the" test in physical therapy research, frequentist hypothesis tests are still valid and useful tools for physical therapy researchers.
 Moreover, the scientific integrity of the field has much larger concerns, and both p-values and confidence intervals will be corrupted by p-hacking, under-powered subgroup analyses, surrogate outcomes, and other questionable research practices.